dazcode/terminaloverflow/README.md

+* Pre-release for concept purposes only!
+Does not fully work yet!

 # Terminal-Overflow

 The command line is a powerful tool, but is not very user friendly.
 This project will give you an edge and save you time when you need to find, put together, and run a command.
 Features: